jhfoo/jailtoolkit/README.md

 ## Goal
 A set of scripts and configuration to assist FreeBSD administrators to automate application deployment in jails with 'sidecar' apps like Consul to manage them collectively.

+## Implementation
+Heavy dependency on iocage and Python.

 ## Requirements
 - [FreeBSD 12.1 (RELEASE)](https://www.freebsd.org/where.html)
 - Python 3.7